FAQ's

 If you do not fulfill the requirements (e.g. a relevant examination was not passed or the required ECTS were not achieved), the planned study abroad CANNOT be started and you must reapply for a for an university exchange spot next semester/year.

-No, even as a freemover / non-exchange student, you will typically study in the national language of the host country.
-The choice of your host country depends on the successful completion of the module Wirtschaftsfremdsprache 2 (Foreign Business Language 2).
+No, Non-Exchange students also study in the language of the host country.
+The choice of host country therefore depends on the successfully completed "Second Business Foreign Language" module.

 General information